Who was Alimotu Pelewura?

-Alimotu Pelewura was the strong and radical woman who led the Lagos Market Women’s Assossiation (LMWA) in its oppositions to the taxation policy and other unfavourable ordinances of the British colonial government.
+Alimotu Pelewura was the brave and radical woman who led the Lagos Market Women’s Association (LMWA) in its oppositions to the taxation policy and other unfavourable ordinances of the British colonial government.

 Also, Alimotu Pelewura was politically conscious during her days.
-In 1939, she joined the Nigerian Union of Young Democrats (NUYD), a political party closely associated to NNDP of Herbert Macaulay.
+In 1939, she joined the Nigerian Union of Young Democrats (NUYD), a political party closely associated with Herbert Macaulay’s NNDP.
 She was also a member of the Nigerian Women’s Party led by Oyinkan Abayomi.
 In 1947, few years before her death, Alimotu Pelewura was given the title of ‘Erelu’ for radically representing and promoting the interests of women.

-Alimotu Pelewura died in 1951 and was succeeded by Abibatu Mogaji, the mother of Bola Tinubu.
+Alimotu Pelewura died in 1951 and was succeeded by Abibatu Mogaji, Bola Ahmed Tinubu’s mother.
 Alimotu Pelewura will forever remain one of the greatest women in the history of Nigeria.